jacopoM28/Python_Scripts/TE_scripts/README.md

 **a**.
 Identify raw consensus sequences that must be prioritized in the manual curation process.
 **b.** Run the BEE_v2.0.py script.
+**c.** If consnensus sequences have been manually classified check the classification blasting N longest insertion against known TE-related protein db (To DO)
-**c.** Run on the same raw consensus the AutomaticBEE.py script.
+**d.** Run on the same raw consensus the AutomaticBEE.py script.
-**d.** Annotate the genome indipendenlty with all three libraries (Manually curated, aumatically curated, raw).
+**e.** Annotate the genome indipendenlty with all three libraries (Manually curated, aumatically curated, raw).
-**e.** Compare the three libraries and annotations with TE_AnnoSum.py script.
+**f.** Compare the three libraries and annotations with TE_AnnoSum.py script.
-**f.** If necessary try to change Trimal parameters in AutomaticBEE.py script or to perform additional rounds of automatic curation.
+**g.** If necessary try to change Trimal parameters in AutomaticBEE.py script or to perform additional rounds of automatic curation.
-**g.** When results of automatic curation are satisfactory (*e.g* similar to manual curation results), use the same parameters to automatically improve all consensus sequences not included in manual curation.
+**h.** When results of automatic curation are satisfactory (*e.g* similar to manual curation results), use the same parameters to automatically improve all consensus sequences not included in manual curation.
-**e.** Classify automatically refinied conensus using *e.g* RepeatClassifier from the RepeatMasker package.
+**i.** Classify automatically refinied conensus using *e.g* RepeatClassifier from the RepeatMasker package.
-**e.** Combine manually and automatically curated libraries using Merge_TELibraries.py
+**l.** Combine manually and automatically curated libraries using Merge_TELibraries.py **f.** Classify still unknown sequences using both blastx on N longest insertions and similarity to known consensus (*e.g* previously classified; To Do)
-**f.** Remove redundancy following 80 - 80 rule.
+**g.** Remove redundancy following 80 - 80 rule.
-**g.** Compare the new annotations with the one obtained with the raw library.
+**h.** Compare the new annotations with the one obtained with the raw library.

 #### To Do :
  - Automatic removal of low complexity repeats and host genes from raw consensus sequences